The World's Fair Bid Tracker

-The bidding process as dictated by the Bureau International des Expositions (BIE) is rather byzantine and sometimes compllicated.
+The bidding process as dictated by the Bureau International des Expositions (BIE) can seem rather byzantine and sometimes compllicated at first.
 This is meant as a general outline to the bidding process.

 About six to eight years previous to a proposed exposition, cities bid against each other for the right to host a world’s fair.
 A city itself doesn’t technically place the bid, but its national government places the bid on behalf of the city.
 Once the first city places an official bid for a specific year, a 6-month clock begins in which all other cities must place competing bids for that slot.